-Patients receiving an anti-platelet agent as primary prophylaxis for CVD or secondary prevention of stable CVD (GREATER THAN 12 MONTHS AFTER event), PVD or previous ischaemic stroke, on developing an indication for warfarin should stop their antiplatelet

-Patients on a single antiplatelet following ACS (<12MONTHS) who require warfarin should continue aspirin therapy until 12 months post ACS

-Patients on aspirin and clopidogrel following ACS or stent placement who develop an indication for warfarin should be carefully assessed for bleeding risk and discussed with their cardiologist with a view to introducing warfarin and minimizing the duration of triple therapy
+- Patients receiving an anti-platelet agent as primary prophylaxis for CVD or secondary prevention of stable CVD (GREATER THAN 12 MONTHS AFTER event), PVD or previous ischaemic stroke, on developing an indication for warfarin should stop their antiplatelet - Patients on a single antiplatelet following ACS (<12MONTHS) who require warfarin should continue aspirin therapy until 12 months post ACS - Patients on aspirin and clopidogrel following ACS or stent placement who develop an indication for warfarin should be carefully assessed for bleeding risk and discussed with their cardiologist with a view to introducing warfarin and minimizing the duration of triple therapy.
+The use of prasugrel or Ticagrelor as part of triple therapy should be avoided due to the greater risk of major bleeding compared with clopidogrel

-When combined warfarin and single antiplatelet agent are indicated, consideration should be given to use of aspirin given the higher bleeding risk associated with clopidogrel
+When combined warfarin and single antiplatelet agent are indicated, consideration should be given to use of aspirin given the higher bleeding risk associated with clopidogrel.